GhidBase/cv-application/notes.md

 What's next

-Add function
+Remove function

-The add function just needs to add a new entry in userData it needs to
-- increment the ID by one
-- use the type based on the button pressed (job, education)

-I need to create the button
+it removes data based on ID

+I should create remove buttons in each input section